 A variety of resources for LGBTQ+ communities are available in and around Columbus.
+For a downloadable copy of these resources, click here.
 If you know of a Central Ohio organization providing support for the LGBTQ+ community that is not listed below, please email us so we can update our list!

 BQIC (Black Queer and Intersectional Columbus)

 BQIC (Black Queer and Intersectional Columbus) is a coalition of Black queer and trans people working to build a society in which Black LGBTQ+ people from all backgrounds can thrive.
 BQIC seeks to dismantle racist, transphobic and homophobic forces through community organizing and education.

 BRAVO, a founding member of the National Coalition of Anti-Violence Programs (NCAVP), links survivors of hate crimes, discrimination, domestic violence and sexual assault with advocacy and assistance.
 The organization documents hate crimes and acts of domestic violence in Ohio and is a proud member agency of Community Shares of Mid-Ohio (CoSMO), a collaboration of community-based organizations serving Central Ohio and beyond.

 The Columbus Gay Men's Chorus has been a part of the local performing arts scene since 1990.
 Its repertoire ranges from traditional standards and show tunes to popular favorites and classic choral music.
 Each year, they present a holiday concert at King Avenue United Methodist Church and spring and summer shows at the Capitol Theatre in the Riffe Center downtown.
 They also perform at AIDS Walk and Pride Festival.
 The Chorus partners with other organizations including Opera Columbus and ProMusica Chamber Orchestra.